Many activities in Teamwork involve working with cross-sections of your organization.

 The feature breakdown for Teams will vary depending on the price plan you are subscribed to for Teamwork.

 Each team you create can be given a meaningful name, handle (more on that later!), and custom logo, making them easily distinguishable.
 Using the enhanced people picker, you can select the relevant people to add as members of the team.

 In the Advanced tab, you can associated the team with a company, meaning only members of that company can be added to the team.
 Client users can only be added to company teams associated with their own company.

-Note: Company level teams are available on the per-user Premium plan and above.
+Note: Company level teams are available on per-user Premium/Grow plans and above.